Jose Canseco: Outside baseball

 Beginning March 6, 2011, Canseco was a contestant on The Celebrity Apprentice.
 He quit the show on April 3, 2011, citing his father's ailing health.
 Canseco later announced on Twitter that his father died shortly after he left the show.
 Canseco did earn $25,000 for his charity, the Baseball Assistance Team.

 In 2012, Canseco accepted a home run derby challenge by Canadian semi-pro baseball player Evan Malamud, father of 3 boys on the autism spectrum, as part of a fundraiser for an initiative called Home Runs For Autism.
-Canseco still remains active with the charity as their spokesperson.

-He is also a columnist for Vice magazine.
+He wrote several columns for Vice in 2012.

-Lane Patorti and Edward Stoney Landon finished a reality show concept based on former professional athletes being placed into small-town sports leagues.
-TMZ reported Canseco was in talks to star in the show, A League of His Own.

 In May 2013, Canseco provided the foreword to the novel Air Force Gator 2: Scales of Justice by Dan Ryckert.
-In it, he claims the book about the alcoholic alligator pilot is a "weakly veiled" metaphor for his own life.
+Canseco wrote that the book about an alcoholic alligator pilot is a "weakly veiled" metaphor for his own life.

-On October 28, 2014, Canseco accidentally shot himself on his left hand and injured one of his fingers while attempting to clean his gun at home in Las Vegas.
+On October 28, 2014, Canseco accidentally shot himself on his left hand and injured one of his fingers while attempting to clean his gun at home in Las Vegas, Nevada.
 During surgery, doctors were able reattach his finger with a piece of bone from his hip.

-Canseco was also portrayed by Andy Samberg in The Unauthorized Bash Brothers Experience alongside Mark McGwire (portrayed by Akiva Schaffer).
-The visual poem describes the two baseball players' careers and rampant steroid use in the 1980s.
+Canseco was portrayed by Andy Samberg in The Unauthorized Bash Brothers Experience in 2019 alongside Mark McGwire, portrayed by Akiva Schaffer.
+The comedy special describes the two baseball players' careers and rampant steroid use in the 1980s.

-On October 26, 2019, Canseco opened up his own car wash in Las Vegas, Nevada, where he signs autographs every Wednesday.
+On October 26, 2019, Canseco opened a car wash in Las Vegas, where he signed autographs every Wednesday.
+He posted on social media in 2023 that he was looking to sell the car wash.

-On February 5, 2021, Canseco fought Billy Football from Barstool Sports in a boxing match, and was knocked out in the first round.
+On February 5, 2021, Canseco fought Billy Football from Barstool Sports in a boxing match and was knocked out in the first round.

 In August 2024, Canseco was inducted into the Oakland Athletics Hall of Fame.

+On July 11, 2026, at age 62, Canseco participated in the Chicago White Sox Alumni Home Run Derby.
+He hit 3 home runs advancing him to the second round where he hit another 3 home runs but did not advance to the final.